Jin Seon-kyu: Career

 Jin was one of the three founding members of Performance Delivery Service Ganda (簡多), along with Park Bo-kyung and Kim Ji-hyun.
 Theater Ganda was created during the time when Min Jun-ho was actively participating in regional performances, particularly in the production of The Mirror Princess Pyeonggang Story.
 In order to receive support funds and participate in festivals, they needed to have a theater company.
 That's why Min Jun-ho decided to establish Theater Ganda.
 The second batch of members included actors Kim Min-jae, Lee Hee-joon, Jeong Seon-ah, Park Min-jung, Jeong Yeon, Woo Ji-soon, and director Lee Jae-jun.

 Jin Seon-gyu debuted in 2004 with the play The Mirror Princess Pyeonggang Story.

-Jin Seon-gyu, who made his televion debut with the MBC drama 'Road Number One' (directed by Kim Jin-min) in 2010, appeared in dramas such as 'Mushin' (2012, directed by Kim Jin-min), 'Pride and Prejudice' (2014, directed by Kim Jin-min) and 'Three Days' (2014, directed by Shin Kyung-soo).
-Recently, he confirmed his appearance in the sequel to MBC's weekend drama 'The Rosy Lovers', 'The Woman' (directed by Kim Geun-hong).
+Jin Seon-gyu, who made his television debut with the MBC drama Road Number One (directed by Kim Jin-min) in 2010, appeared in dramas such as Mushin (2012, directed by Kim Jin-min), Pride and Prejudice (2014, directed by Kim Jin-min) and Three Days (2014, directed by Shin Kyung-soo).
+Recently, he confirmed his appearance in the sequel to MBC's weekend drama Rosy Lovers, The Woman (directed by Kim Geun-hong).

-Jin auditioned for the role of Wen Sung-rok, a member of the Black Dragon faction from Yanbian, China, in Kang Yun-seong's movie "The Outlaws."
-After winning the Best Supporting Actor award unanimously from the judges at the Blue Dragon Film Awards for his performance in that role, he rose to stardom in the film industry.
+Jin auditioned for the role of Wen Sung-rok, a member of the Black Dragon faction from Yanbian, China, in Kang Yun-seong's movie The Outlaws.
+After winning the, Best, Supporting Actor award unanimously from the judges at the Blue Dragon Film Awards for his performance in that role, he rose to stardom in the film industry.

-He appears in movie "Confidential Assignment 2: International" as Jang Myeong-jun.
+He appears in movie Confidential Assignment 2: International as Jang Myeong-jun.
 He portrays a villain from North Korea who serves as the head of a global criminal organization.